 This Guidance is one of a suite of flood resilience initiatives developed as part of the Brisbane River Catchment Flood Studies.
-It responds to the Queensland Floods Commission of Inquiry Final Report (2012), which calls for an appropriate mix of measures including building controls to minimise the impacts of floods and help to reduce the cost of property damage and time taken to restore a building after a flood.1 These guidelines provide information on flood resilient design options.
-They do not consider site specific flood behaviour and characteristics - these must be considered as part of the relevant local planning and building code requirements.
+It responds to the Queensland Floods Commission of Inquiry Final Report (2012), which calls for an appropriate mix of measures including building controls to minimise the impacts of floods and help to reduce the cost of property damage and time taken to restore a building after a flood.1 these must be considered as part of the relevant local planning and building code requirements.